Funded Trader Markets

 Trading Rules, Drawdown & Risk Calculations

-Understanding the mathematical reality of equity-based drawdowns determines success at Funded Trader Markets more than technical analysis skill or market timing accuracy.
-The firm employs trailing drawdown mechanics on most accounts, meaning the maximum loss threshold rises proportionally with account equity peaks, creating dynamic risk environments that static-drawdown traders find counterintuitive.
+Understanding the mathematical reality of balance-based trailing drawdowns determines success at Funded Trader Markets more than technical analysis skill or market timing accuracy.
+The firm employs trailing drawdown mechanics that adjust only when profits are realized (closed), creating a more forgiving intraday environment but introducing long-term ratchet risk.

 Rule Overview